GSA Position Statement:

 Rationale

-Air quality is determined by interactions between natural and human activities on Earth’s surface and the atmosphere.
-Examples include: dust produced via agriculture or construction, smoke produced via human-influenced forest fires, and industrial pollutants.
+The land surface also affects air quality.
+Air quality is determined by interactions between natural and human activities on Earth's surface and the atmosphere.
+Examples include dust produced via agriculture, construction, resource extraction, smoke produced via forest fires, and industrial pollutants.
 These airborne particulates can degrade air quality far from sources as they travel long distances on global wind currents.

 • infrastructure development (such as roads, highways, and pipelines);